gmcclarin/tyler/README.md

 -

 TO DO
-- leave a review, link to google reviews

 - research hosts with the desired open domain
 - crete EmailJs account connected with Tyler's email
 - restrict EmailJS domains: Accountn => security => domains